-A list of West Virginia libraries offering open Wi-Fi is posted at this link, and we hope to update it each weekday at midday and at the end of the work day.
+A map of West Virgnina public libraries is posted at this link.
+Use the filter checkboxes at the left to limit to just those with Open WiFi.
 Wi-Fi would need to be accessed outside the building when the library is closed, and Wi-Fi users should contact the library directly with any questions about their Wi-Fi connections.

 Some Internet providers are offering free or reduced-cost service to help students and employees now working from home.
 Some of these may be helpful to students and remote workers in your area.

 Consumer Reports List